GES declares ‘Nov 7’ public holiday for govt schools over CPD day

-The management of the Ghana Education Service (GES) has directed that all public pre-tertiary schools in the country be closed down on March 28, 2025.
+The Ghana Education Service (GES) has directed that all public pre-tertiary schools in the country be closed down on November 7, 2025, to observe the Continuous Professional Development (CPD) Day.

-In a social media post sighted by Pretertiary.com, the Ghana Education Service management said the closure of government schools will enable teachers to fully participate in the training.
+In a social media post sighted by Pretertiary.com, the Ghana Education Service (GES) management also said the closure of government schools will enable teachers to fully participate in the training.

 Developed by the National Teaching Council (NTC), the Continuous Professional Development (CPD) for pre-tertiary teachers is a point-based system serving as a reference for stakeholders in the CPD sector to develop materials for teachers.